archivesunleashed/archivesunleashed.org/content/aut/index.md

 ### List of Different Subdomains

-Finally, you can use regular expressions to extract more fine-tuned information.
+You can also use regular expressions to extract more fine-tuned information.
 For example, if you wanted to know all sitenames - i.e. the first-level directories of a given collection.

 ```scala
 import io.archivesunleashed._